Editors or other clients are recommended to:

 - the fee

-Last but not least will take you through the whole process of commissioning an index and evaluating the finished product.
+Our guide will take you through the whole process of commissioning an index and evaluating the finished product

 Once the indexer has been booked for the job, it is vitally important to keep him/her informed of any changes to the schedule.
 Failure to do so may mean that the indexer will not be able to juggle their own schedule to fit the job in at a different time.
 It can also mean the indexer having no work during the time originally booked, resulting in loss of income.